YangLabHKUST/UCS/README.md

-# UCS: a unified approach to cell segmentation for spatially resolved transcriptomics
+# UCS: a unified approach to cell segmentation for subcellular spatial transcriptomics

 This repository contains the code for the UCS method, a unified approach to cell segmentation for spatially resolved transcriptomics.
 UCS is a deep learning-based method that can be used to segment cells in spatially resolved transcriptomics data.
 UCS can be used to segment cells in spatially resolved transcriptomics data from different platforms.